-Two or three weekends in March and early April; exact dates and locations to be announced in late fall.
+Two or three weekends in March and early April within Washington and Oregon; exact dates and locations to be announced in late fall.

 Each year, the team competes at a minimum of two district events and may compete at a third.
 Some district events require overnight travel and students may miss school depending on the itinerary.